 Academic Residency Rules

+UW-Madison degree candidates are required to earn a minimum of 30 credits in residence at UW–Madison.
 You will receive UW-Madison in-residence credit for course work completed on your program; however, each school, college, and some majors have their own residency requirements, and some more specifically have senior residency requirements or on-campus requirements.
-For this reason, it is essential that you refer to your specific school or college section of the Guide, your DARS, or consult with your academic advisor regarding questions prior to your departure.
+See the Senior Residence Requirement section in Academic Policies for specific rules for “in residence” credit.
+You should refer to your specific school or college section of the Guide, your DARS, or consult with your academic advisor regarding residency questions prior to departure.

 Honors Credits

+You are able to earn Honors credit abroad.
 Students participating in the University College Utrecht (Netherlands) program and the Ceiba Tropical Conservation Semester (Ecuador) should consult their program academic notes to learn about the amount of honors credit they will automatically receive.

 Graduating While on a Program